Elevation: 6,980 ft

 The mine area is private land but no signage restricts access to the peak from the road.
 Park at a point just off this road to access one of Peak 6980’s two south ridges.

-South Ridge(s), Class 2
+South Ridge(s), Class 2 by Margo Mandella

+Alternatively, as seen in the photo, the ledges can be skirted entirely.
 Once through/around the ledges, continue upward until you reach the large, broad, flat summit of the peak.
 A small rock ring marks the summit.

 South Ridge East, Class 2+ by Livingston Douglas